w3f/Grants-Program/applications/AdMeta.md

 ![AdMeta Architecture](https://raw.githubusercontent.com/h4n0/gists/master/admeta/admeta_architecture.svg)

 **Advertisers** can propose an ad with certain acceptance rule, e.g. link clicking, and also advertiser provides how many times the ads are displayed and converted, and how much they pay for each conversion.
-They need to pay the total price (the number of ad conversion \* price per conversion) while proposing the ad.
+They need to pay the total price (the number of conversions \* price per conversion) while proposing the ad.

 **Councils** shall approve or reject ad proposals according to the content of ads.
 Also, advertisers are evaluated on their behavior democratically.

 **Users** can switch on the "Ad Display" option on AdMeta, so that users can get rewards by viewing and interacting with ads.
 By default, this option is off, which means users who haven't set up their AdMeta won't see any ads.
 Users can also provide their data for a better ad matching, by means of this they will get more rewards.

 **Publishers** can simply utilize our Ad Assets on any Metaverse platform and place it on their lands.
-Users also get rewards by a successful display conversion.
+Users also get rewards by a qualified display conversion.

 #### Technology Stack